MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 When either `READ_COMMITTED_SNAPSHOT` or `ALLOW_SNAPSHOT_ISOLATION` database option is set ON, the [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)] assigns a transaction sequence number (XSN) to each transaction that manipulates data using row versioning.
 Transactions start at the time a `BEGIN TRANSACTION` statement is executed.
 However, the transaction sequence number starts with the first read or write operation after the BEGIN TRANSACTION statement.
 The transaction sequence number is incremented by one each time it is assigned.

 When either the `READ_COMMITTED_SNAPSHOT` or `ALLOW_SNAPSHOT_ISOLATION` database options are ON, logical copies (versions) are maintained for all data modifications performed in the database.
-Every time a row is modified by a specific transaction, the instance of the [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)] stores a version of the previously committed image of the row in `tempdb`.
+Every time a row is modified by a specific transaction, the instance of the [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)] stores a version of the previously committed image of the row in the version store.
 Each version is marked with the transaction sequence number of the transaction that made the change.
 The versions of modified rows are chained using a link list.
-The newest row value is always stored in the current database and chained to the versioned rows stored in `tempdb`.
+The newest row value is always stored in the current database and chained to the versioned rows in the version store.

 > [!NOTE]
-> For modification of large objects (LOBs), only the changed fragment is copied to the version store in `tempdb`.
+> For modification of large objects (LOBs), only the changed fragment is copied to the version store.

 Row versions are held long enough to satisfy the requirements of transactions running under row versioning-based isolation levels.
 The [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)] tracks the earliest useful transaction sequence number and periodically deletes all row versions stamped with transaction sequence numbers that are lower than the earliest useful sequence number.

 When both database options are set to OFF, only rows modified by triggers or MARS sessions, or read by ONLINE index operations, are versioned.
 Those row versions are released when no longer needed.
-A background thread periodically executes to remove stale row versions.
+A background process removes stale row versions.

 > [!NOTE]
-> For short-running transactions, a version of a modified row may get cached in the buffer pool without getting written into the disk files of the `tempdb` database.
+> For short-running transactions, a version of a modified row may get cached in the buffer pool without getting written to the version store.
 If the need for the versioned row is short-lived, it will simply get dropped from the buffer pool and may not necessarily incur I/O overhead.

 ### Behavior when reading data